| |

 |

-wished for the emigrating Highlander of this period chose to go to
+for the emigrating Highlander of this period chose to go to America.

-and migrants began to become a stream as the economic situation
+migrants began to become a stream as the economic situation deteriorated.

-deteriorated.
-After the collapse of the kelp industry, the landlords
+After the collapse of the kelp industry, the landlords were interested only

 |